Textualize/rich-cli/README.md

 ![syntax1](https://raw.githubusercontent.com/Textualize/rich-cli/main/imgs/rules1.png)

+## Pager

+Add `--pager` to display the content with a built in pager application.

+Scroll the pager with cursor keys, page up/down, home, end.
+Alternatively use the scrollbar which will be visible to the right of the terminal.

 ## Network

 The `rich` command can read files from the internet you give it a URL starting with `http://` or `https://`.